SarCTutor/calendly-event-tools/README.md

 ### Installation

-1. Install all listed prerequisites using `pip` (or a package manager of your choice.)
+1. Install all listed prerequisites using `pip` (or a package manager of your choice)

 2. Clone the repo
    ```sh